Localized Multiple Kernel Learning---A Convex Approach: Empirical Analysis and Applications

 \subsection{Visual Image Categorization---UIUC Sports}

 We experiment on the UIUC Sports event dataset \citep{li2007andli} consisting of 1574 images, belonging to 8 image classes of sports activities.
 We compute 9 $\chi^2$-kernels based on SIFT features and global color histograms, which is described in detail in Supplemental Material \ref{supp_uiuc}, where we also give background on the experimental setup.
-Table \ref{tab:result-uiuc} shows the results.

-From the results we observe that CLMKL achieves a performance improvement by $0.26\%$ over the $\ell_p$-norm MKL baseline while localized MKL as in \cite{gonen2008localized} underperforms the MKL baseline.
-Although the improvement is decent, a comparison to the best known results from the literature \citep{liu2014self} shows that CLMKL attains, to our best knowledge, the highest result ever achieved on the UIUC dataset.
+From the results shown in Table \ref{tab:result-uiuc}, we observe that CLMKL achieves a performance improvement by $0.26\%$ over the $\ell_p$-norm MKL baseline while localized MKL as in \citet{gonen2008localized} underperforms the MKL baseline.